Super Bowl II: Green Bay Packers

 The Packers defense, however, allowed only 209 points, the 3rd best in the NFL.
 Even this figure was misleading, since Green Bay had yielded only 131 points in the first 11 games (when they clinched their division), the lowest total in professional football.
 Three members of Green Bay's secondary, the strongest aspect of their defense, were named to the Pro Bowl: Willie Wood, Herb Adderley, and Bob Jeter.
 The Packers also had a superb defensive line led by Henry Jordan and Willie Davis.
-Behind them, the Packers linebacking core was led by Ray Nitschke.
+Behind them, the Packers linebacking corps was led by Ray Nitschke.

 The Packers won the NFL's Central Division with a 9–4–1 regular season record, clinching the division in the 11th week of the season.
 During the last three weeks, the Packers gave up an uncharacteristic total of 78 points, after having yielded only about a dozen points per game in their first 11 contests.
 In the playoffs, Green Bay returned to its dominant form, blowing away their first playoff opponent, the Los Angeles Rams, in the Western Conference Championship Game, 28–7.
 The next week, Green Bay then came from behind to defeat the Dallas Cowboys in the NFL championship game for the second year in a row, in one of the most famous games in NFL lore: The Ice Bowl.